-Alterna Bank's capital management objective is to ensure the long-term viability of the company and the security of client deposits by holding a level of capital deemed sufficient to protect against unanticipated losses and to comply with the capital requirements set out in the Bank Act (the "Act") and OSFI regulations.
+Alterna Bank's capital management objective is to ensure the long-term viability of Alterna Bank and the security of client deposits by holding a level of capital deemed sufficient to protect against unanticipated losses and to comply with the capital requirements set out in the Act and OSFI regulations.
 Alterna Bank defines capital to include share capital, retained earnings, and certain elements of AOCI.